lucask07/ansys-engr342/1_coax_pulse/README.md

 2. Next, click the + button to the left of *Circuit1*
 3. Right click *Analysis* and then left click *Analyze*
 4. Give the simulation a few seconds to execute
-5. Click the + button to the left of *Results* and then lift click on *Transient Voltage Plot 1*
+5. Click the + button to the left of *Results* and then double lift click on *Transient Voltage Plot 1*

 ## OK, now describe what you see!
 1. Observation one